 When an investor says “tell me why this is important,” you want to have an answer.
 So ask yourself a simple question: Does your idea solve a problem?
 This deceptively simple question frequently goes unasked by many an entrepreneur.
 But no idea will succeed in the business world unless it provides something of value.
 So live a day in the life of your target consumer and ask “does my idea solve their problem?”

-This is an exception important step every entrepreneur to make.
+This is an exceptionally important step every entrepreneur to make.
 Unfortunately, it is often bypassed or done incorrectly.
 How does one validate an idea incorrectly?
 By running only to their friends and family.
 More often than not, an entrepreneur will go to his wife and say “Julia, what do you think of this idea?”
 The problem with asking your wife is that she loves you and probably doesn’t want to crush your dreams.

 Talk to people who don’t know you very well.
-Even if you get no reply, you’ll at least know your aren’t generating a lot of interest.
+Even if you get no reply, you’ll at least know you aren’t generating a lot of interest.
 Heck, shoot us an email and we can tell you what you’re doing right and what you’re doing wrong.
 Don’t worry – we’ll send you an NDA so you’re idea will be protected.
 Not to mention, the first hour of consultation is on us!

 Already done both of these steps and you’re still getting rejected?
-The problem may not be a bad idea; it maybe poor communication.
+The problem may not be a bad idea; it may be poor communication.
 In other words, you may not be effectively communicating your idea to investors.
-This could be because you don’t have a Minimal Viable Product (MVP) that is substantial enough; it could be because your presentation isn’t eye-catching enough; or it could be for another reason altogether.
+This could be because you don’t have a Minimal Viable Product (MVP) that is substantial enough; it could be because your presentation isn’t eye-catching enough, or it could be for another reason altogether.

 Seeking financial investment is a lot of crying, waiting, and hoping.
 It’s a trying process known to have broken many entrepreneurs.
 That’s why we’ve decided to write up a quick post on why a demo is necessary.
 We won’t go too much into creating a perfect presentation, as we have done so before and you already know what to do.